 The length of time your dissolvable stitches will take to disappear depends on what type you have.
 However, for this type of procedure, they should usually disappear in about two weeks.
 Non-dissolvable stitches will be removed seven to 10 days after your operation.

-It usually takes at least three weeks to make a full recovery from breast removal surgery, but this varies between individuals, so it’s important to follow your surgeon’s advice.
+It usually takes at least three weeks to recover from breast removal surgery, but this varies between individuals, so it’s important to follow your surgeon’s advice.

 At home, you will tire easily to begin with, so it's important to take it easy and eat a balanced diet.
 To improve your recovery, continue to do the exercises recommended by your physiotherapist.